Kick It in the Sticks

 "Kick It in the Sticks" is a song co-written and recorded by American country music singer Brantley Gilbert.
 It was originally released in 2010 and re-released in 2012 as a single from his album Halfway to Heaven via the Valory Music Group.
 The song was by Gilbert, along with Rhett Akins and Ben Hayslip.

 Critical reception

 Billy Dukes of Taste of Country gave the song five stars out of five, writing that "while the aggressive guitars and spoken-word delivery can be intimidating, Gilbert's message couldn't be more welcoming."

 T. Ballard Lesemann, writing for the Charleston City Paper, described the 2010 version as "an authentic redneck anthem that touches all the clichés", and compared it to grunge and nu-metal.

 Music video

-The music video, which was made for the 2010 version, was directed by Potsy Ponciroli.
+The music video, which was made for the 2010 version, directed by Potsy Ponciroli, premiered on October 4, 2011.
 It depicts a rowdy party in the woods.
 T. Ballard Lesemann, writing for the Charleston City Paper, described as looking like "something Kid Rock might have directed."